-- Modifying the CR0.PG bit (page enable) or the CR0.PE bit (protected-mode enable). - Modifying the CR4.PAE bit (physical-address extensions), the CR4.PSE bit (page-size extensions), or the CR4.PGE bit (page-global enable). - Entering SMM as a result of an SMI interrupt. - Executing the RSM instruction to return from SMM. - Updating a memory-type range register (MTRR) with the WRMSR instruction. - External initialization of the processor. - External masking of the A20 address bit (asserting the A20M# input signal).
+- Modifying the CR0.PG bit (paging enable). - Modifying the CR4.PAE bit (physical-address extensions), the CR4.PSE bit (page-size extensions), or the CR4.PGE bit (page-global enable). - Entering SMM as a result of an SMI interrupt. - Executing the RSM instruction to return from SMM. - Updating a memory-type range register (MTRR) with the WRMSR instruction. - External initialization of the processor. - External masking of the A20 address bit (asserting the A20M# input signal).